What’s a Tree Fort?

 Tree forts are not tree houses.
 The best tree forts aren’t made by architects, utilize scrap wood and found nails, and have no amenities.
 There may be temporary amenities: You might run an extension cord up from the house or bring in sandwiches and drinks.
 That’s as upscale as the best ones get.

-I know this because I played with three of his four children Brian, Julie, and Chip during those years.
+I know this because I played with three of his five children Brian, Julie, and Chip during those years.
 That’s them in the photo, along with their older brother Brad.
 Little brother Ryan hadn’t yet arrived.

 For me, it reminds me of the best of days.
 I’d sneak up in that misshapen (but remarkably solid) fort alone in the evening.
 Nothing amiss.
 I just needed space, as confined and cozy as it was.
 Mostly, though, it was the Kort kids, with other neighbors Sherri, Jeff, and Evie joining in.

 It fit three people at most.
 Constructed from plywood and 2x4s, it withstood numerous storms and Chicago blizzards.
 To get in, you had to climb the tree.
 Sure, a couple short pieces of 2×4 might assist.
 Who uses those?
 You’re eight years old.
 You’ve got this.

 A tree fort represents more than the physical thing itself.
 It is a time of play, innocence, and curiosity.
 It is when children haven’t yet divided themselves.
 If you played in that fort, you were a friend.
 It was completely inclusive and exclusive simultaneously.
 It was goodness and giggling, fun and, yes, occasionally fighting.

 Arguments were left in the fort.
 After all, there was Whiffle ball to be played in the Kort’s or our backyard.
 Batter up!

 The nearby “Trails” needed to be explored for the umpteenth time.
 One path, close to the road, had milkweeds, and where there were milkweeds, there were monarch butterfly caterpillars.